The Fear of Time is Real to Some

 7. Play games to divert your mind and keep your brain active.

-However, if you are unable to identify the cause of your phobia, or if self-help methods do not work, don’t fret.
+However, if you’re unable to identify the cause of your phobia, or if self-help methods aren’t enough, don’t fret.
 You can consult a specialist who can help you.

 Getting Professional Chronophobia Treatment

-There are many ways to treat it professionally.
-Experts who have treated similar cases will inquire about your medical history and life experiences to identify the root cause of the issue.
-They may also ask you to take a Chronophobia test.
+There are many professional treatments available for chronophobia.
+Experts who have treated similar cases may inquire about your medical history and life experiences to identify the root cause of the issue.
+They may also ask you to take a chronophobia test.

 If you visit a therapist, it may take several sessions to understand your problem.
-Based on the issue, they will advise the right therapy.
+Based on the issue, they will advise a therapy tailored to your needs.
+Most of these therapies are commonly used to treat other mental health issues.
+Here are some treatment options they might recommend:

 Psychotherapy